-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants in drinking water.

 Maximum Residual Disinfection Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.